Safee Sali: Kuala Lumpur FA

 Safee was brought to Kuala Lumpur FA by coach Igor Novak.
 He scored his first hat-trick in a MPL 2 match against Perak TKN, which ended 6-2.
 He netted 11 goals in his first season to become the second top local goalscorer behind Azman Adnan.
 However, during the 2004 season, he only managed to score 2 league goals.
 In his last season with Kuala Lumpur, he scored 7 league goals, 3 goals in the 2005 Malaysia FA Cup, where Kuala Lumpur reached the semi-finals, as well as 1 goal in the 2005 Malaysia Cup.

 Telekom Melaka

 Safee was loaned to Telekom Melaka for the 2003 Malaysia Cup after Kuala Lumpur failed to qualify for the cup competition.
 He scored one goal in the competition against Sarawak in their final group match.
 He returned to Kuala Lumpur following TMFC's failure to qualify for the knockout round.

 Sarawak FA

 Safee later joined Sarawak FA.
-He became the top local goalscorer with 10 goals.
-At the end of the season, he scored a total of 19 goals in all competition, making him the top scorer for Sarawak during the 2005/06 season.
+He became the top local goalscorer with 10 goals in the league's competition.
+At the end of the season, he scored a total of 19 goals in all competitions, making him the top scorer for Sarawak during the 2005/06 season.